Grand Theft Auto III: Design

 The developers encountered difficulty with integrating all facets of the game into a fully 3D world, such as the sounds and radio stations, as well as designing and voicing the large number of non-player characters present in the open world.
 Producer Dan Houser said there were about 8,000 lines of recorded dialogue, while audio programmer Raymond Usher estimated about 18,000.
-The developers had the basic technical elements of the game working together by mid-2000, with a prototype of the carjacking mechanic and a stable streaming model.
+The developers had the basic technical elements working together by mid-2000, with a prototype of the carjacking mechanic and a stable streaming model.
 Streaming was initially intended only for loading music and the map geometry, but its scope expanded to include other elements when the team realised there was more game data to process.

 For the design of the game world, the developers initially created a "hybrid city", which Dan Houser described as "a post industrial Midwest slash east coast generic" city.
-Once the team began developing the game within this world, they realised that basing the design on a real location meant "you have a lot of things you can say about it".
+Once the team began developing within this world, they realised that basing the design on a real location meant "you have a lot of things you can say about it".
 As a result, they redesigned Liberty City, which had been previously featured in the first Grand Theft Auto (1997), to be loosely based on New York City.
 DMA Design worked with a team at Rockstar in New York for cultural references; the Rockstar team regularly worked long hours for entire weeks to ensure the references, such as in-game car manufacturers, were appropriate to the city.

 The city is broken into three islands: an industrial section representing Brooklyn and Queens, a commercial centre resembling Manhattan, and suburbs similar to New Jersey.
-The islands unlock as the story progresses; the team wanted players to "start out feeling poor and work to being richer".
+The islands unlock as the story progresses; the team wanted the player to "start out feeling poor and work to being richer".
 Dan Houser described Liberty City as a "hybrid of a generic American city", including Chicago, Pittsburgh, Detroit, New York, and Philadelphia.
 He felt the parallel realism of the world allowed the team to make more social commentary.
 Sam Houser cited films and shows like Heat (1995) and The Sopranos (1999–2007) as inspiration for the setting and wanted to emulate them in the game.
 He also cited the influence of the Legend of Zelda franchise, the video game Super Mario 64 (1996), and the film Goodfellas (1990), describing Grand Theft Auto III as "a cross between a gangster movie and an RPG".